MicrosoftDocs/azure-docs/articles/service-connector/tutorial-python-aks-openai-connection-string.md

         --location eastus
     ```

-1. Create an AKS cluster with the following command, or referring to the [AKS tutorial](../aks/learn/quick-kubernetes-deploy-cli.md).
-This cluster is where we create the service connection, pod definition and deploy the sample application.
+1. Create an AKS cluster with the following command, or by referring to the [AKS quickstart](../aks/learn/quick-kubernetes-deploy-cli.md).
+This cluster is where we create the service connection and pod definition and deploy the sample application.

     ```azurecli-interactive
     az aks create \